 This is a quick and simple technique for correcting the colour of an image in photoshop.
 It is not always successful and will not give you the desired results 100% of the time.
 But as it is quick and easy it is definitely one to try first.

-My picture of Goðafoss has a dictinct blue cast.
-It was taken in low light and this is a common problem as my canon couldn’t really see well enough to decide on an appropriate white balance.
+My picture of Goðafoss has a distinct blue cast.
+It was taken in low light and this is a common problem as my Canon 40D couldn’t really see well enough to decide on an appropriate white balance.
 I could have corrected this at the RAW stage, but for the benefit of this tutorial, I burned it as it came out of the camera.

 You will see the top layer converted into a big blue smudge (or whatever colour cast you are dealing with).

 The next step is to create a ‘curves adjustment layer’ by clicking on the adjustment layer button on the layers pallet.
+The adjustment layer button looks a bit like the Ying Yang sign, it is a circle with half black and half white.
+This will create a new adjustment layer and open a dialog box with the ‘Curves Adjustment’ controls.
 Alternatively you can create a ‘curves adjustment layer’ from the layer menu.
 See more information on adjustment layers.

-The curves dialogue box will open and you simply select the middle eye-dropper tool and click anywhere on the top layer.
+The curves dialogue box will open and you simply select the middle eye-dropper tool and click anywhere on the top layer, the one that you added a blur to.

-You should see your top layer turn grey.
-The final step is to get rid of the top layer so that the curves adjustment layer is directly affecting the original picture.
+You should see your top layer turn grey instead of the cast colour.
+The curves adjustment layer is directly affecting all layers including the original picture.
+The final step is to get rid of the top layer so that the original photo can be seen.
+You could also make a curves adjustment while you have the adjustment layer.

 You can now see the effect of the curves adjustment on your original image.